 Stay positive and be confident

 This applies to your language as well as your attitude.
 Whenever you are writing your CV, common mistakes should be avoided such as “I can be good at” or “I feel I have…” Keep in mind: you need to sell yourself to a prospective employer.
-A small amount of confidence can really go a very long way.
+A small amount of confidence can go a very long way.

-That is also true if your degree doesn’t totally match up with a position you want to apply for.
+That is also true if your degree doesn’t match up with a position you want to apply for.
 If you begin a cover letter by saying something like “I know I don’t have a lot of experience within this field,” the employer isn’t going to have a big incentive to continue reading your letter.

 It is very rare for recruiters to find ‘the ideal candidate.’
 You should always focus on those things you can offer them, instead of those that you cannot.